sammy44nts/indexd/rfcs/001_host_scanning.md

 any of the following checks fail, the host is considered "bad":
   - More than 1 week of uptime and a 90%+ uptime overall
   - MaxDuration is greater than configured contract period
-  - MaxCollateral per contract of at least 1TB worth of data (TODO: what happens if we reach it?)
+  - MaxCollateral per contract of at least 1TB worth of data
   - Perform [Gouging Checks](003_gouging_checks.md)
   - Protocol version of at least 1.0.0
   - Prices should be valid for at least 1 hour